What are the Benefits of Dental Implants over other Treatments

 - Next best thing to healthy, natural teeth.
-Strong and stable, dental implants restore a lost teeth so that they look, feel, fit and function like a natural teeth.
+Strong and stable, dental implants restore lost teeth so that they look, feel, fit and function like natural teeth.
 Other options can lead to bone deterioration, and may interfere with eating, smiling, speaking and other activities of everyday life.

 - Built to last.
 Dental implants are a long-term solution.
 Traditional, tooth-supported dental bridges only last five to seven years, and with proper care often more than 10 years, but at some point they may need to be replaced.
 While dental implants may need periodic adjustments, they can last a lifetime when properly placed and cared for over time.

 - Enjoy life without worrying about your teeth!
 No need to stay home or feel uncomfortable in public, embarrassed because your smile looks different, or worrying that missing teeth will limit your ability to join in the fun or that removable dentures or tooth-supported replacement teeth will loosen or fall out when you talk, eat or laugh.
 Teeth restored with dental implants are teeth that let you, not your teeth, lead your life.

 - Retain your natural face shape, and smile.
 A face without teeth can sag and appear sunken and sad.
 Dental implants allow you to maintain the natural shape of your face and smile.

 - Protect healthy bone.
 Leaving empty spaces in your moth after losing one or more teeth can lead to additional health issues, such as the loss and deterioration of some of your jawbone.
 When it is not being used to support a natural tooth, the jawbone deteriorates, losing its strength and firmness.
 Dental implants are the only dental restoration option that preserves and stimulates natural bone, actually helping to stimulate bone growth and prevent bone loss.